 Cacio e pepe recipe, is a traditional pasta dish from Lazio.
 Recipes like this, the Amatriciana and the Carbonara originate in central Italy where shepherds used to go away for the transhumance for months with their herds and, during those months, they used to carry food that could be cooked easily like pecorino cheese, guanciale (cured pork cheek), dried pasta and black pepper.
 This could sustain the shepherds with a good amount of protein, carbs and fats.

-Cacio e pepe health facts
+Cacio e pepe recipe: health facts

 At the core of many Italian dishes is simplicity.
 Few ingredients, quick preparation and great taste.
 This dish is made with just three ingredients but it is incredibly tasty and nutritious, paired with a salad it makes for a fulfilling and balanced meal.

 Pecorino cheese, especially the one made in small familiar cheese factories, is a very healthy cheese, unlike cow cheese it its leaner and sheeps are usually pastured raised.
 Pecorino is also considered a fermented food and is good for our microbiome.

 You could also use whole wheat pasta to increase the quantity of fibers or, you can boil the white pasta, cool it down then reheat it to increase the quantity of resistant starches and boost the fiber quantity.